Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-This document is designed for use both by companies with a single director ("single-director" companies), and those with multiple directors ("multi-director" companies).
+This document may be used by companies with a single director ("single-director" companies), or those with multiple directors ("multi-director" companies).
 In the document, it is possible to select from a range of common resolutions, or to enter the details of one or more other resolutions (which are not covered by our common options).

 Under the Corporations Act 2001 (Commonwealth), (the "Act") most of the decisions that affect a company need to be made by a resolution.
 A company's constitution and/or Shareholders' Agreement (if the company has a shareholders' agreement) might also set out what sorts of decisions need to be made by resolution.

-Section 248A of the Act permits resolutions to be passed by multi-director companies without a meeting, if all the directors entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
+In the event that the particular matter(s) with which the company is dealing can be handled by way of a directors' resolution, section 248A of the Act permits resolutions to be passed by multi-director companies without a meeting, if all the directors entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
 Section 248B of the Act permits resolutions to be passed by single-director companies by recording the resolution and signing the record.
-This document is designed to serve either of these purposes.

 However, even though these sections 248A and 248B of the Act say that the company may pass a resolution in either of these ways, it is possible that the company's constitution and/or shareholders' agreement might actually state that for this particular company, some other procedure must apply.
 For example, for a multi-director company, the constitution might state that the directors must actually hold a meeting.
 Therefore, it is important that the person preparing this document first consults the company's constitution and shareholders' agreement (if applicable), to confirm whether either document sets any additional procedural requirements for the passing of resolutions.